 Future capital expenditures are projected to be primarily related to maintenance capital expenditures to support our active assets depending on fleet utilization, customer demand and market conditions.
 We anticipate our capital expenditures will be funded by existing cash, cash flows from operations, and if needed, borrowings under our ABL Credit Facility.
 Our cash flows from operations will be generated from services we provide to our customers and idle fees if a customer (Pioneer) decides to idle committed fleets and we are not able to deploy the idled fleets to another customer.
 During times when there is a significant reduction in overall demand for our services, the idle fees could represent a material portion of our revenues and cash flows from operations.
+The total amounts of idle fees earned and billed to our customer that was included in accounts receivable as of June 30, 2020, which we expect to collect in the near-term, is approximately \$32.6 million.
 Our maintenance capital expenditures are dependent on our operational activity and the intensity on the equipment, among other factors, which could vary throughout the year.
-In addition, we have option agreements with our equipment manufacturer to purchase additional 108,000 HHP of DuraStim® hydraulic pumps through April 30, 2021.
-We believe the cost to acquire the DuraStim® hydraulic pumps will be comparable to our previously purchased DuraStim® hydraulic pumps.
+In addition, we have option agreements with our equipment manufacturer to purchase additional 108,000 HHP of DuraStim® hydraulic fracturing equipment through April 30, 2021.
+We believe the cost to acquire the DuraStim® hydraulic fracturing equipment will be comparable to our previously purchased DuraStim® hydraulic fracturing equipment.
 In the current economic environment, it is not probable we would exercise these options before they expire.

-We have repaid all our borrowings, as of June 29, 2020, under our ABL Credit Facility with cash flows from operations and our available cash.
+During the six months ended June 30, 2020, we repaid all our borrowings under our ABL Credit Facility of approximately \$130.0 million with cash flows from operations and our available cash.
 Our objective is to maintain a conservative leverage ratio.
-Through June 29, 2020, we repaid \$130.0 million of our borrowings under the ABL Credit Facility.

 In the normal course of business, we enter into various contractual obligations and routine growth and maintenance capital expenditures that impact on our future liquidity.
-There were no other known future material contractual obligations as of March 2020.
+There were no other known future material contractual obligations as of June 30, 2020.